Deodorant vs Antiperspirant

 (2) Jar, Tottle, or Rollon - which one's right for me?
 They all have 2 fl. oz. of the same formulation.
 Jar and Tottle contain the "cream" version which is more suitable for women (the cream is applied with fingers like a moisturizer).
 The Roll-on contains the "lotion" version and is our bestselling (popular among both men and women for ease of use).

 (3) What's your return policy?
 For safety and hygiene reasons, we don't accept returns & can't refund unused products.
 But we will work with you if you are not pleased with your purchase.

 (4) From where can I buy DeodoMom?
-Customers worldwide can place their orders through the "Order" tab on this website.
-Customers in the US can place their orders through this website or Amazon.com.
+Combo-packs can be purchased through the "Order" tab on this website.
+Individual Roll-on or Jar can be purchased through Amazon.com.